amirfefer/blueprints-dev-blog/README.md

 ```shell
 gcloud projects add-iam-policy-binding <YOUR_PROJECT_ID> --member=serviceAccount:provisioning@red-hat-hcc.iam.gserviceaccount.com --role=$ROLE_NAME
 ```
-9. Review details and click **Add**
+9. Back in your browser review details and click **Add**

 ### 2. Create and Customize a Red Hat Linux Image via blueprints

 Red Hat cloud services allow you to create and customize Red Hat Enterprise Linux (RHEL) images using blueprints.
 Create a blueprint for your **golden image**, modify it over time as your needs change, and use it to build and deploy images on demand.
-Here's how to do it, Let's create a blueprint for our Apache demo.
+Here's how to do it.
+Let's create a blueprint for our Apache demo.

 **Tip**: You can skip this entire blueprint creation by importing this [exported blueprint](exported_blueprint.json).